-All insurance eligible employees will be provided with a Summary Plan (SPD) called "Your Employee Benefits."
-Such SPD shall be provided no less than biennially and prior to the beginning of the insurance year.
-New insurance eligible employees shall receive an SPD within 30 days of their date of eligibility.
+All insurance eligible employees will be provided access to an electronic summary of benefits (SOB) or certificate of coverage (COC) for each insurance product with a Summary of Benefits.
+Such Summary These documents shall be provided no less than biennially and prior to the beginning of the insurance year.
+New insurance eligible employees shall receive a Summary within 30 days of their date of eligibility.